fenago/machine-learning-for-finance/lab_guides/Lab_4.md

 :::

-This rich toolbox of time series techniques comes in especially handy in the next chapter, where we will cover natural language processing.
+This rich toolbox of time series techniques comes in especially handy in the next lab, where we will cover natural language processing.
 Language is basically a sequence, or time series, of words.
 This means we can reuse many tools from time series modeling for natural language processing.

-In the next chapter, you will learn how to find company names in text, how to group text by topic, and even how to translate text using neural networks.
+In the next lab, you will learn how to find company names in text, how to group text by topic, and even how to translate text using neural networks.